Armen-Jean-Andreasian/Env-Files-Encryptor-for-Ruby/README.md

 ---

 ## Usage

+INFO: Files: `.env.test`, `.env.development`, `config/master.key` are for demonstrational purposes only.
+You don't need to share any of those files on GitHub.

 1. Open [env_retriever.rb](env_retriever.rb) edit the line 64, add the files you need to encrypt.
 2. **Encrypt the `.env` file(s)**:
     - Run the encryption script to encrypt the `.env` files.